Europe’s All-Inclusive Ski Resort Hotels Are the Easiest Way To Ski the Alps

 If you’ve booked your Club Med vacation well enough in advance, the pricing can be quite reasonable.
 According to Joseph Nuñez, PR and Partnerships Manager for Club Med, a stay at Alpe D’Huez costs $284 per night per adult.
 Book right now for a family of four in March and you could land at $7,300 all in for the week.
 (Over Christmas week next year, the highest peak pricing, that would be $10,000.)
 This price includes lodging, food, lift tickets, ski lessons, and the aforementioned entertainment.
 The earlier you book — six months or even a year ahead — the better the deal.

-While the pricing is not bad, we think you should budget just a bit more for a few meals away from the resort.
+While the pricing isn’t bad, you should budget just a bit more for a few meals away from the resort.
 Take the time to explore whatever makes your chosen location special.
 Spend an afternoon, say, perusing the shops of your mountain village.
 Dinner at a place like Pizzeria Pinocchio in Alpe d’Huez will charm you with its cozy decor, surprise you at how good a pizza can be, and hardly make a dent in your wallet.
-(My daughter and my meal came out to $35.)
+(Lunch for myself and my daughter came out to $35.)

 If it’s a sunny day, ask your ski guide to make a reservation for you at La Cabane.
 Sit outside — they’ll bring an extra blanket if you need it — and marvel at the mind-blowing mountainscape as you savor a warm goat cheese salad or caramelized pork ribs, washed down with a crisp local Altesse white.